seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Saucy controller of our private steps!
 Had I the power that some say Dian had,
 Thy temples should be planted presently
-With horns, as was Actaeon’s; and the hounds
+With horns, as was Actaeon's; and the hounds
 Should drive upon thy new-transformed limbs,
 Unmannerly intruder as thou art!

 **LAVINIA**
 Under your patience, gentle empress,
-’Tis thought you have a goodly gift in horning;
+'Tis thought you have a goodly gift in horning;
 And to be doubted that your Moor and you
 Are singled forth to try experiments:
 Jove shield your husband from his hounds to-day!
-’Tis pity they should take him for a stag.
+'Tis pity they should take him for a stag.

 **BASSIANUS**
 Believe me, queen, your swarth Cimmerian
-Doth make your honour of his body’s hue,
+Doth make your honour of his body's hue,
 Spotted, detested, and abominable.
-Why are you sequester’d from all your train,
+Why are you sequester'd from all your train,
 Dismounted from your snow-white goodly steed.
-And wander’d hither to an obscure plot,
+And wander'd hither to an obscure plot,
 Accompanied but with a barbarous Moor,
 If foul desire had not conducted you?